-Transform how you work and communicate

-An award-winning employee engagement and intranet solution

-What we do

-Oak Engage is the essential go-to place for your employees.
-Connect and engage with your people wherever they are, while giving them the tools to help them collaborate and make their jobs easier.

-Our mission

-We're here to make communication simple.
-We believe there is a better way to use technology to engage employees, cut through the noise, and inspire action that motivates people and keeps them at the heart of the organisation.
+An award-winning employee engagement and intranet solution What we do Oak Engage is an award-winning employee engagement and intranet solution.
+Using AI, we empower you to get the right message, to the right people, at the right time.
+Our mission We're here to make communication simple.
+We believe there is a better way to engage employees, cut through the noise and inspire action that puts people at the heart of organisations.
+We offer a solution that takes away the stress.
+We believe intranets should be working a whole lot harder for businesses.
+We empower you to be more strategic in your approach and allow you to focus your already limited resources on the things that truly matter.
 Trusted by the world's biggest brands

-Discover how we can transform your digital employee experience today
+Discover how we can transform your digital employee experience today.